dfoverdx/resume/resume.md

 Personal strengths
 ------------------

-*   Creative and methodical problem solving
+*   Creative and methodical problem-solving
 *   Intuitive comprehension of complex systems
 *   Considering every aspect of a problem and potential solutions
 *   Articulation and listening